 Agile is becoming increasingly popular for school development in recent years.
 With an agile approach, developers break down a large project into shorter “sprints”.
 This approach allows for flexibility and adaptation to fluctuating needs.

 For example, with the spread of online learning, students may elect to read/watch their materials online, then come to the classroom for active work on group projects.
 We refer to this phenomenon as a “flipped classroom” approach.
 As schools and universities increasingly demand “flipped classroom” formats instead of traditional lecture halls, builders and contractors must adapt to the new demand.
-Another way in which schools can make their learning environments agile is with movable walls that create “shape shifting” rooms.
-Flexible room sizes are inherently adaptable way to organize a school towards current needs.
+Another way in which schools can make their learning environments agile is with movable walls that create “shape-shifting” rooms.
+Flexible room sizes are the inherently adaptable way to organize a school towards current needs.

 Next-Generation Green Classrooms: The Modular SproutSpace

 Sprout Space is a new modular building design that Triumph created with our partners Perkins+Will.
 We see it as an alternative, sustainable classroom design to address the issues of energy consciousness, indoor air quality, and mobility.
-The result is a 1000 sq ft modular classroom, filled with natural light, that promotes good quality of air.
+The result is a 1000 sq ft modular classroom, filled with natural light, that promotes a good quality of air.
 The design lends itself to less construction time/cost and lower energy consumption.

 High-Performance Science Labs

 Transportation and The 3 R’s

 Besides reducing time and money, modular also gives us the ability to reuse and recycle buildings.
 Triumph once created a 5700 sq ft temporary childcare facility for Harvard in Cambridge.
 They used this facility while they waited for their permanent location to finish renovations.
-Afterwards, we relocated the temporary modular facility to Tufts.
+Afterward, we relocated the temporary modular facility to Tufts.
 We added two new modules and transformed it into a Student Information Systems building.
 Modular construction is important to the world because it is inherently friendly to sustainable building practices.
 Furthermore, modular allows universities and schools to adapt their buildings to changing curriculums.